-In 2009, Richard and Andrew Barclay had their NZi3 Innovation Institute building shortlisted from entries worldwide and presented it to an international jury at the World Architecture Festival in Barcelona.
-In 2008 Richard was a NZIA Supreme Awards Juror.
+Key career highlights for Richard include having the NZi3 Innovation Institute (led by himself and Andrew Barclay) shortlisted from entries worldwide and presented it to an international jury at the World Architecture Festival in Barcelona in 2009.
+He was also a NZIA Supreme Awards Juror in 2008.

-Richard is presently working on a series of new Christchurch office buildings, the restoration/repair of the Isaac Theatre Royal and the Christchurch Club, and a number of private houses.
+Richard has recently worked on a series of new Christchurch office buildings, the restoration/repair of the award-winning Isaac Theatre Royal, the Christchurch Club, and a number of private houses.
 He is a trustee for Sir Miles Warren’s Architects’ Education Trust which supports education of architects in New Zealand.

 Portfolio King Edward Barracks Master Plan PwC Centre 254 Montreal Street Ruataniwha Kaiapoi Civic Centre Christchurch Town Hall Rebuild Isaac Theatre Royal Peninsula Road House Crawshaw House Upper Riccarton Community & School Library NZi3 Innovation Institute